ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/jdbc/TransactionSetSavepoint.md

 Sets a savepoint in the current transaction.

+This savepoint can then be a rollback point when executing a rollback via `transactionRollback( "mySavepointName" )`.

 ## Method Signature

 ```
 TransactionSetSavepoint(savepoint=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|